Welcome to today's edition of the Rush 24-7 podcast.

 And I tell you, I know what it is.

-And then later in the uh in the program, uh, of course, we're all laughing ourselves silly here.
+And then later in the program, of course, we're all laughing ourselves silly here.

 I went into the break with that.

-I'm again, I'm sorry for this persistent cough, but if I take cough medicine here, I'm gonna be loopy, and I can't do that.
+But if I take cough medicine here, I'm going to be loopy, and I can't do that.

 It's very unprofessional.

-So anyway, I thought that it might maybe oh day or two and all hell would break loose over this, but it took longer than that.
+So anyway, I thought that it might maybe a day or two and all hell would break loose over this, but it took longer than that.

-And finally, by last Friday, uh, as I'm perusing the internet during some downtime out at the ATT national program, I'm starting to see on some blogs, Limbaugh has lost his mind.
+And finally, by last Friday, as I'm perusing the internet during some downtime out at the AT ⁇ T National Pro-Am, I'm starting to see on some blogs, Limbaugh has lost his mind.

 Limbaugh has gone insane.

-And the the the votes to do it were uh two to one in favor of doing it.
+And the votes to do it were two to one in favor of doing it.

 They get what I said selectively and out of context from these liberal so-called watchdog media media watchdog websites.

-And lo and behold, it took four or five days, and then the uh the dam broke.
+And lo and behold, it took four or five days.

-If you just listen to my show now and then, rather than get what I say that it's selectively cherry-picked from these websites, you might uh you might get in on it.
+If you just listen to my show now and then, rather than get what I say that it's selectively cherry-picked from these websites, you might get in on it.

-And they said, Well, you know, if you're gonna crack jokes like that, if you're gonna be humorous like this, don't you Think it would be well worth it for you and your sense of humor to be well known to people even outside your audience.
+And they said, well, you know, if you're going to crack jokes like this, if you're going to be humorous like this, don't you think it would be well worth it for you and your sense of humor to be well known to people even outside your audience?

 How can I make my sense of humor well known to people outside my audience?

-Are you gonna how come I am the last place anybody would go to find out what I said?
+Are you going to, how come I am the last place anybody would go to find out what I said?

-The um fact of the matter is that on two or three subsequent programs I mentioned this to callers that it was a joke, that it was a tweak of the media.
+The fact of the matter is that on two or three subsequent programs, I mentioned this to callers, that it was a joke, that it was a tweak of the media.

-Uh and Peter, I think Peter King, is that his name for the Sports Illustrated in his Monday morning quarterback piece yesterday, just got very agitated about this and started off by saying, Well, you know, for those of us who felt pity for Rush Limbaugh over his McNabb comments, I think we can forget it now.
+And Peter, I think Peter King, is that his name for the Sports Illustrated, in his Monday morning quarterback piece yesterday, just got very agitated about this and started off by saying, well, you know, for those of us who felt pity for Rush Limbaugh over his McNabb comments, I think we can forget it now.

 He's simply relying on a left-wing media watchdog site, which is what they all do.